How to Check System Uptime in Windows 10

 Find When your Computer was Last Rebooted

 So, let’s start finding out when your computer was last restarted and check system uptime.
-We are using Windows 10 in this tutorial but these methods will also work on Windows 7, 8 and Windows Server editions.
-Let’s start with the easiest method.
+We are using Windows 10 in this tutorial but these methods will also work on Windows 11, 8, 7, and Windows Server editions.
+Let’s start with the easiest method first.

 Method 1: Check System Uptime in Task Manager

-Let’s discuss the easiest method first.
-You can check your computer’s uptime in Task Manger easily.
-Just open Task Manager in your computer and go to Performance tab.
+You can check your computer’s uptime in Task Manager easily.
+Just open Task Manager on your computer and go to the Performance tab.
 Here you can check your system’s uptime in CPU utilization details.

-command in CMD in following format and press Enter.
+In the Command prompt, we will use the systeminfo command to check computer uptime.
+Type the systeminfo command in CMD in the following format and press Enter.

 systeminfo | findstr /i "Boot Time"